siman-man/FirstWord/README.md

 FirstWord
 =========

-Generate of first word of conversation.
+Generate of first word of conversation for you.